vivid-arch/laravel-docs/source/docs/foundation/getting-started.md

 1. MAJOR version when incompatible API changes are made
 2. MINOR version when functionality is added in a backwards compatible manner
 3. PATCH version when backwards compatible bug fixes are made

-All Vivid packages will have the same minor version number.